Eyonic/Arch-assist/README.md

 Think of it as “AI autocomplete for your terminal”, not a replacement for pacman.

+#Road-Map

+1. The python Arch simulator is done :)

+archsim $ paru -S brave-bin
+:: Resolving AUR dependencies...
+:: Installing brave-bin
+archsim $

+2. Make the ai Command-line rewriting.
+I got it working, But only 70% of the time "it does not messup the commands it just put in extra stuff in it"

 #Plans
 When smaller Ollama models become sufficiently capable, I want this to run fully offline.
 For now, however, using ChatGPT makes it far more powerful.